mikaelpatel/Cosa/README.md

 object-oriented style of Cosa and extended with three additional codecs; Manchester, 4B5B and Fixed Bitstuffing.
 This allows basic ultra cheap wireless nodes with RF315/433 receiver and transmitter.
-For more advanced wireless connections there is also a driver for the Nordic Semiconductor NRF24L01+ chip, which allows low-power wireless communication of up to 2 Mbps in the 2.4GHz band, and the TI CC1101 Low-Power Sub-1 GHz RF Transceiver.
+For more advanced wireless connections there are also drivers for the TI CC1101 Low-Power Sub-1 GHz RF Transceiver and the Nordic Semiconductor NRF24L01+ chip, which allows low-power wireless communication of up to 2 Mbps in the 2.4GHz band.

-The goal of this project is to provide an efficient programming platform for rapid prototyping of "Internet-of-things"-devices.
+The primary goal of this project is to provide an efficient programming platform for rapid prototyping of "Internet-of-things"-devices and sensor networks.
 Unfortunately Cosa is not a beginners entry level programming platform, though following some of the design patterns in Cosa will help beginners build more complex small scale embedded systems with richer concurrency and low power consumption.

 The projects main principle of evolution is iterative with many rewrites and refactoring.
 With that said this phase of the project